Post-Traumatic Stress Disorder (PTSD) Therapy for Wisconsin Prison Inmates

 The Challenge

-Many of Wisconsin’s prison inmates have Post Traumatic Stress Disorder (PTSD), a mental health disorder that develops in people who have experienced emotionally traumatic events, such as neglect or abuse.
+Many of Wisconsin’s prison inmates have PTSD, a mental health disorder that develops in people who have experienced emotionally traumatic events, such as neglect or abuse.
 In fact, rates of PTSD among prison inmates are estimated to be more than 10-fold higher than in the general population.
-Untreated PTSD is linked to dire outcomes like higher suicide, victimization and recidivism rates.
-Thus, better treatment is needed in order to improve mental health and ensure better outcomes for inmates.
+Untreated PTSD is linked to dire outcomes like higher rates of suicide, victimization and recidivism.
+Thus, better treatment is needed to improve mental health and ensure better outcomes for inmates.

 Project Goals